CiscoDevNet/intersight-powershell/docs/Set-IntersightPowerPolicy.md

 ```

 ### -PowerProfiling
 Sets the Power Profiling of the Server.
+If Enabled, this field allows the power manager to run power profiling  utility to determine the power needs of the server.
 This field is only supported for Cisco UCS X series servers.\n* `Enabled` - Set the value to Enabled.\n* `Disabled` - Set the value to Disabled.

 ```yaml
 Type: PowerPolicy.PowerProfilingEnum